jarvisteach/appJar/docs/mkdocs/docs/pythonDevWidgets.md

     Set the size of the GoogleMap.
 Should be in the format `"300x300"`.
     Note, if you set it too small, the control widgets won't look good...

+* `.setGoogleMapMarker(title, location)`
+    Will drop a marker on the specified location.
+    The marker will only be visible if the current `location` & `zoom level` permit.
+    If an empty `location` is provided, all markers will be removed.

 #### Get GoogleMaps

 * `.getGoogleMapLocation(title)`